martingegenleitner/cte-csi-demo/README.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.8.0/cert-manager.yaml

 # Create clusterissuer
+# TODO: Replace the placeholder YOUR_EMAIL_ADDRESS with your actual address to receive notifications on cert states
 kubectl apply -f cluster-issuer.yaml

 # Create certificate
+# TODO: Replace the placeholder EKS_SERVICE_FQDN with the DNS name you set before for your app
 kubectl apply -f (eks|gke)-letsencrypt-cert.yaml

 # Create ingress
+# TODO: Replace the placeholder EKS_SERVICE_FQDN with the DNS name you set before for your app
 kubectl apply -f (eks|gke)-ingress.yaml
 ```